Serbian Action

-Serbian Action (Србска Акција / Srbska Akcija) is an ultranationalist and clerical fascist movement, active in Serbia since 2010.
+Serbian Action (Србска Акција) is an ultranationalist and clerical fascist movement, active in Serbia since 2010.

 Ideology

 Ideals of Serbian Action are largely based on teachings of saint Nikolaj Velimirović and Serbian politician Dimitrije Ljotić, leader of the fascist movement ZBOR.
 Orthodox Christianity is seen as one of the main pillars of society and they are strongly against secularism, advocating for the restoration of Orthodox monarchy that would be "expressed through the testamental Serbian vertical: God - King – Homekeeper".
 Greater cooperation between Christian Orthodox nations are presented as alternative to EU integrations.
 Serbian Action also holds strong anti-democratic views and expresses the idea of Parliament made up of representatives of professions rather than representatives of political parties.
 Considering themselves as pan-European and anti-Zionist, their actions are against multiculturalism, promotion of LGBT rights and drug legalization and for preservation of Serbian people and their biological survival.

 Furthermore, Serbian Action presents itself as third positionist and as an Orthodox Christian revolutionary nationalist movement, asserting that nationalism and fight for social justice are linked.

 Activists of Serbian Action are encouraged to improve themselves spiritually and physically, all in purpose to become a "political soldier".

 The organization is often described in the media, by political opponents and certain observers as neo-fascist or neo-Nazi.
 However, other academics suggest that accusations of neo-Nazism are based on the fact that Serbian Action uses the celtic cross and shows sympathy for Dimitrije Ljotić and Milan Nedić, although its ideology is primarily clericalist and Christian nationalist; so that Serbian Action would rather be comparable to Obraz, with some neo-Nazi aspects within the organisation.

 Activists of Serbian Action honoring with torchlight 70 years since the death of Serbian ideologist Dimitrije Ljotić.